Analysis | Why Peru Is Always Just One Step Away from Chaos

 5. Have political battles always been so bitter?

 Yes.
 Leaders have been overthrown, mostly by force, during the almost 200 years of the Peruvian republic.
 The current political establishment is fractured and presidents rarely win a strong mandate from voters.
-The country’s 130-seat, single chamber congress has nine parties, some of which are also divided.
-In the 2016 general election, Vizcarra’s predecessor, Kuczynski, won just 18 seats, making him vulnerable to opposition attacks.
+The country’s 130-seat, single-chamber Congress has nine parties, some of which are also divided.
+In the 2016 general election, Vizcarra’s predecessor, Kuczynski, won just 18 seats, leaving him vulnerable to opposition attacks.

-This congress has been proposing populist legislation, such as capping interest rates on bank loans, since it took office in March this year amid the pandemic, and the government has opposed many of the bills.
+This Congress has been proposing populist legislation, such as capping interest rates on bank loans, since it took office in March amid the pandemic.
+The government has opposed many of the bills.
 Vizcarra passed a constitutional reform in 2018 banning re-election for lawmakers, following a referendum.
 In the minds of some observers, that gave them one less reason to take a responsible, long-term approach to lawmaking.

 7. What impact does this instability have?

-Bonds and stock prices have begun to claw back losses after dropping immediately after Vizcarra’s ouster.
-The impact of political turbulence on Peruvian assets is often muted.
-Peru has some of Latin America’s strongest economic fundamentals, which reassures foreign investors, but its instability is damaging for local business sentiment, which weighs on growth.
+The sol and local currency government bonds fell after Vizcarra’s ouster sparked civil unrest.
+Yet the longer-term impact of political turbulence on Peruvian assets is often muted.
+Peru has some of Latin America’s strongest economic fundamentals, which reassures foreign investors.
+But its instability is damaging for local business sentiment, which weighs on growth.

 Almost as bad as it gets.
 Peru’s per-capita death toll is among the highest in the world, despite a severe lockdown early in the pandemic that crushed the economy.
 The government estimates about a third of the population has had the coronavirus.
 Daily infections and deaths have been falling sharply since August.